fatihi/fiveringsdb/README.md

 # FiveRingsDb

-FiveRingsDb is a deckbuilder for The Legend of the Five Rings LCG &copy;.
+FiveRingsDb is a deck builder for The Legend of the Five Rings LCG<sup>&copy;</sup>.

 ## License